JanHerca/urantiapedia/output/wikijs/en/article/The_Arena/The_Arena_2021_summer.md

 Recently, an article in Mighty Messenger, Spring 2021 attracted my attention.
 Written by Gary Tonge, an American reader, it was pointing out that the Lucifer Rebellion did not claim any of the ascendent personalities who were Jerusem citizens at the time.
 These numbered 187,432, 811.

 > _It was over two years of system time from the beginning of the “war in heaven” until the installation of Lucifer’s successor.
 But at last the new Sovereign came, landing on the sea of glass with his staff.
 I was among the reserves mobilized on Edentia by Gabriel, and I well remember the first message of Lanaforge to the Constellation Father of Norlatiadek.
 It read: “Not a single Jerusem citizen was lost.
 Every ascendant mortal survived the fiery trial and emerged from the crucial test triumphant and altogether victorious.”
 And on to Salvington, Uversa, and Paradise went this message of assurance that the survival experience of mortal ascension is the greatest security against rebellion and the surest safeguard against sin.
-This noble Jerusem band of faithful mortals numbered just 187,432,811._ [[UB 53:7.12](/en/The_Urantia_Book/53#p7_12)]
+This noble Jerusem band of faithful mortals numbered just 187,432,811._ <a id="a188_808"></a>[[UB 53:7.12](/en/The_Urantia_Book/53#p7_12)]

 [Read more](/en/article/William_Wentworth/Where_Are_They_All)
 <br style="clear:both;"/>